rossant/galry/docs/manual.md

     characters (i.e. the points), their particular position, etc.

+##### Predefined templates

+Galry comes with a set of predefined templates for convenient use.
+More templates may be added as the development of the package goes along.
+Currently, available templates are:

+  * `PlotTemplate`: generic template for basic or advanced plotting.
+Any GL primitive is possible:
+      * `Lines`: independent line segments,
+      * `LineStrip`: continuous signal as successive line segments,
+      * `LineLoop`: like `LineStrip` but as a closed polygon,
+      * `Points`: pixels with arbitrary size,
+      * `Triangles`: independent triangles,
+      * `TriangleStrip`: successive triangles, two consecutive triangles sharing one side, useful for rendering any filled polygon,
+      * `TriangleFan`: successive triangles, all sharing the very first vertex.
+        Useful for rendering discs.
+    In addition, multiple independent primitives of the same type can be rendered in the same dataset (example: multiple signals as multiple `LineStrip`).

+  * `RectanglesTemplate`: multiple rectangles in a single dataset.

+  * `SpriteTemplate`: one texture at multiple positions (e.g. scatter plot with special markers).

+  * `TextTemplate`: a single line of text.

+  * `TextureTemplate`: a single textured rectangle.

+  * `ThreeDimensionsTemplate`: template example for 3D rendering, implementing 3D/4D transformation matrices, basic lighting, etc. The developer interested in 3D rendering should take this template as an example and customize it.

 ##### Vertex shader example: particle system

 Let's give an example of a *particle system*, where there is a number of